Exact logic

 The average contractor operates on a 5-6% net margin.
 A 2% costing error on a single $500K project wipes out every dollar of profit.
 And most contractors don't know a job's true profitability until 30-60 days after the last truck leaves the site.

-That is 1.5% net margin on $3.1 million in revenue.
-He could have made more money managing a retail store.
+That is roughly 1.5% net margin.
+You could make more money managing a retail store.

-He did not have a revenue problem.
-He had a job costing problem.
-And he is not unusual.
+That is not a revenue problem.
+It is a job costing problem.
+And it is common.

 CFMA Annual Financial Survey